blurrycontour/zuul-gerrit/doc/source/tenants.rst

          .. attr:: shadow

-            A list of projects which this project is permitted to shadow.
+            A list of projects which are permitted to shadow this project.
 Normally, only one project in Zuul may contain definitions for a given job.
 If a project earlier in the configuration defines a job which a later project redefines, the later definition is considered an error and